 When was the last time you did one-pager activities in the classroom?

 A one-pager is one of the versatile learning tools that teachers like you can employ in the classroom.
-You can use them for various subjects and topics.
-Plus, you can customize them for any grade level.

-If you’re looking for one pager ideas, examples, and templates you can use for your next classroom activities, you’ve come to the right place.
+If you’re looking for one-pager examples, ideas, and templates you can use for your next classroom activities, you’ve come to the right place.

-Table of contents
+Creating one-pagers table of contents

-- What should a one pager for school include?
+- What should a one-pager for school include?

 - 1. Use one-pagers to help students understand concepts.